 As you care for your little one, you should be mindful of everyday items in your home that can risk their safety.
 Just because an item was made for babies does not mean it is entirely safe.
 Cribs and strollers can still be a safety risk to your baby.
 However, this means if you use them, use them safely.

 Your baby’s stroller can be a significant risk to their safety.
 A Consumer Product Safety Commission (CPSC) report estimates 13,400 reported cases of stroller-related injuries that required a visit to the emergency room.
 Many of these injuries were caused by a fall or strangulation (two injuries every hour).
-An an average of two children died yearly from stroller-related accidents.
+An average of two children die yearly from stroller-related accidents.
 Many stroller-related injuries or deaths occur when infants are left to sleep while the stroller’s back is in the recline position.

 While strollers can provide a safety risk, you can take measures to ensure your baby is safe while using one.
 Make sure to read any instruction manuals included.
 Carefully follow the manufacturer’s assembly instructions.
 Follow manufacturer use and care instructions as well.
 Do not overload the stroller because this can cause it to collapse or tip over.
 Follow the manufacturer’s instructions on adequately restraining your child with straps.
 Close the leg openings while using the stroller in the reclined position.

 When selecting a stroller, make sure you are also aware of what strollers have been recalled by the CPSC.
 If you have a recalled stroller, contact its manufacturer immediately.
 You should also contact the CPSC through their website at (800) 638-2772.